How to Choose a Headlamp for Trail Running and Ultrarunning (with product recommendations)

 Cost & Reputable Brands:

-We’re not here to sell you a particular brand of headlamp, but it’s important to realize there are lots of cheap headlamp options available, but this is an area where you’ll want to invest a bit more in quality.
+Some product recommendations from coaches are included below, but we’re not here to sell you a particular brand of headlamp.
+It’s important to realize there are lots of cheap headlamp options available, but this is an area where you’ll want to invest a bit more in quality.
 Choose brands and models that are well vetted and reviewed by reliable sources.
 A good proof of quality is observing what mid-pack runners use.
 Why mid-pack instead of elites?
 All runners experience the same duration of darkness, but mid-packers take longer between aid stations (battery challenge) and tend to run slower through technical trail sections.
 The latter can mean greater reliance on the brightest setting, which drains the battery faster.

 Armed with these considerations, it’s time to spend some time reading reviews, trying on several options at your local sporting goods store, and talking with friends and trusted trail comrades.
 Although a great headlamp may not earn a lot of praise, a poor one can lead to frustration, add unnecessary fatigue, and even create a failure point in a race.
 So, choose wisely, test it out, and don’t be afraid to replace a light that’s not working for you.